 If you have time, I highly recommend taking the liquid from the crock pot and reducing it down by boiling until it becomes thicker.
 It’s nice to drizzle on top, almost like a gravy.
 Of course, if you’re in a rush, you can skip that step.
 If you don’t have access to this awesome cold-brew coffee, and java will do.
 This recipe is easily doubled.

-For the mocha rub (you will have extra):
+- For the Mocha Rub (you will have extra)

-- 2 Tablespoons finely ground coffee beans
+- 2 tbsp finely ground coffee beans

-- 2 Tablespoons smoked paprika
+- 2 tbsp smoked paprika

-- 1 Tablespoon black pepper
+- 1 tbsp black pepper

-- 1 Tablespoon cocoa powder
+- 1 tbsp cocoa powder

-- 1 teaspoon chili powder
+- 1 tsp chili powder

-- 1 teaspoon ground ginger
+- 1 tsp ground ginger

-- 1 teaspoon salt
+- 1 tsp sea salt

-For the roast:
+- For the Roast

 - 2 lb. beef roast (I used grass-fed chuck)

-- 1 cup brewed coffee (I used Chameleon Cold-Brew)
+- 1 cup brewed coffee

 - 1 cup beef broth

-- 1/2 an onion, chopped
+- ½ an onion, chopped

 - 6 dried figs, chopped

-- 3 Tablespoons balsamic vinegar
+- 3 tbsp balsamic vinegar

 - Prepare the mocha rub by mixing together the finely ground coffee, smoked paprika, black pepper, cocoa powder, Aleppo pepper (sub: sweet paprika), chili powder, ground ginger and salt in a small bowl.
-You won't use the entire batch if you're making a 2 lb. roast.
+You won't use the entire batch if you're making a 2-pound roast.
 It stores well in an airtight container.

-- Combine the brewed coffee, beef broth, onion, figs and balsamic vinegar in a blender.
+- Combine the brewed coffee, beef broth, onion, figs, and balsamic vinegar in a blender.
 Puree until liquified.

 - Pour the liquid into the crock pot and place the roast gently on top.

-- Cook for 5-6 hours on low.
+- Cook for 5 to 6 hours on low.

 - Remove the meat and shred with two forks.
 You can then boil the liquid until it reduces and thickens or simply serve as is.
-Adjust seasonings with salt and pepper to taste
+Adjust seasonings with salt and pepper to taste.